 Mid-career GP group starting soon – See here for more details

-The Supporting Mentors Scheme is aimed at supporting GPs through creating an opportunity to develop mentoring skills, and to work in a different way.
-The overarching aim is to retain experienced GPs working in primary care through creating this portfolio working opportunity, while supporting less experienced GPs through high quality mentoring.
+The BSW GP Mentors Scheme is aimed at supporting GPs through creating an opportunity to develop mentoring skills, and to work in a different way.
+The overarching aim is to retain experienced GPs working in Primary Care through creating this portfolio working opportunity, while supporting less experienced GPs through high quality mentoring.

 The scheme supports GPs who currently deliver – or agree to deliver – a minimum of three clinical sessions (4 hours 10 minutes each) per week, and are looking to conduct an additional weekly session of mentoring.
 GPs who have experience in leadership roles, medical education, or are currently a GP partner are particularly encouraged to participate.